-The link below will take you to "Getting Connected"- a guide to discipleship at New Beginnings.
+The link below will take you to "BELONG: A Commitment to Membership"- a guide to discipleship at New Beginnings.

 Persons who join New Beginnings Church, a congregation of The United Methodist Church, by Baptism, Profession of Faith, Reaffirmation of Faith or transfer from another local church, make sacred commitments to God and to the community and promise to be held accountable for their commitments.
 Through these covenant promises we accept God’s free gift of freedom and power to turn away from evil; to profess Jesus Christ as Lord and Savior; to believe in the Christian faith as contained in Holy Scripture; to live a Christian life, and to

 "Faithfully participate in the ministries of the church by our prayers, our presence, our gifts, our service, and our witness, that in everything God may be glorified through Jesus Christ. "

 (“Baptismal Covenant – Reception into the Local Church” – The United Methodist Hymnal – Book of United Methodist Worship, 38)